Today's Top Gainer

 Note:Top Gainer - Nifty 50 More

-In view of the airports infrastructure landscape and growing passenger traffic in the country, our focus will be on strengthening the Airports platform to drive growth for the Group going forward.
-We strongly believe we have created a strong platform to scale up our activities in this segment and become a leading player both at Regional and International level.
+In view of the airports infrastructure landscape and growing passenger traffic in the country, our focus will be on continuously strengthening the Airports platform to drive growth for the Group going forward.
+Non aero revenues at our airports have grown higher than the passenger growth as a result of our focused marketing and customer engagement initiatives.
+We would like to take many more such initiatives by suitably integrating the latest technology trends with our offerings.
+We believe we have created a strong platform to scale up our activities in this segment and become a leading player both at Regional and International levels.

-On the other hand, we will continue to consolidate the Energy and Highways business with focus on unlocking value by recovering long pending receivables and pursuing claims with the appropriate agencies.
-In partnership with Tenaga, our strategic partner, we are in the process of identifying new areas of growth for the Energy Business.
+On the other hand, we will continue to consolidate the Energy and Highways business with focus on cash flow improvement by recovering long pending receivables and pursuing claims with the appropriate agencies.
+As an outcome of persistent efforts, we have been able to achieve debt restructuring plan, in consultation with all the stakeholders including banks at GMR Rajamundary Energy Limited (GREL).
+We have also entered into definitive Share Purchase Agreement with Adani Power Limited for the divestment of our entire stake in GMR Chhattisgarh Energy Limited (GCEL).
+These transactions will deleverage our Balance Sheet considerably and make us more agile to pursue future opportunities.
+Further, in partnership with Tenaga, our strategic partner, we are in the process of identifying new areas of growth for the Energy Business which are in line with our Asset Light Asset Right strategy.

-Initiatives such as Make in India, proactive favorable policy interventions and improving rank of the country in ease of doing business should be able to attract various global companies to set up base in India which is a positive development for monetization of our SIRs.
+At our Special Investment Regions (SIRs), we are very much hopeful that initiatives such as Make in India, stable political environment and proactive favorable policy interventions should be able to attract various global companies to set up base in India.

-In order to improve the value to the stakeholders and strengthen the balance sheet through deleveraging, various efforts are in pipeline related to monetization / divestment of assets and reducing debt and the overall cost of borrowing.
+In order to improve the value to the stakeholders and strengthen the balance sheet through deleveraging, more efforts are being made towards monetization / divestment of assets, attracting investments and reducing debt and the overall cost of borrowing.

 Airport Sector Outlook and Future Plan

 We expect the growth in domestic traffic would continue to be led by the Low Cost Carriers.
-UDAN scheme should boost air traffic in the country by expanding regional air connectivity.
-Further, international flying rights and existing bilaterals are undergoing an overhaul, which should provide a boost to overseas traffic.
-We seek to increase passenger traffic at the airports by, among other things, attracting new airline customers to use the airports and encouraging existing airline customers to increase the number of routes and flights servicing the airports.
+UDAN scheme has boosted air traffic in the country by connecting far off places and making use of the underserved and unserved air strips.
+It has so far brought more than 35 underserved and unserved airports to the main airport network and developed more than 170 new routes.
+The scheme should continue to boost air traffic in the country by expanding regional air connectivity further.
+UDAN International has also been launched which will connect a few nearby international destinations with domestic airports.
+Increasing attraction of India as tourism destination should give fillip to the air travel sector.
+Further, international flying rights and existing bilaterals are undergoing an overhaul, which should provide additional boost to the overseas traffic.
+We seek to increase passenger traffic at the airports by, among other things, attracting new airlines to use the airports and encouraging existing airlines to increase the number of routes and flights servicing the airports.

 We plan to gradually increase the passenger capacity in phases based on traffic demand.
 The expansion plans are underway for our Delhi International Airport as well as Hyderabad International Airport.

-There is tremendous potential for the real estate available as part of the concessions for our airports.
-We intend to strategically realise value in our real estate asset portfolio by diversifying the monetisation models as well as the end use formats for development of these strategically located assets to capture demand for a wider range of developments.
+On account of its strategic location in the cities, the real estate available as part of the concessions for our airports has tremendous potential.
+In FY 2018-19, we executed landmark transaction with Bharti at our Delhi real estate (Aerocity).
+We aim to establish Aerocity as the CBD for the Delhi NCR region in the coming years.
+At our Hyderabad real estate, given the availability of larger area in the periphery of the city, we intend to house industries related to logistics and warehousing, in addition to the setting up a Business Park.
+We intend to progressively realize value in our real estate asset portfolio by diversifying the monetization models as well as the end use formats for development of these assets to capture demand for a wide range of developments.
 We intend to use a combination of lease and self-development models targeting developers and end-use customers respectively.

 Economic Regulation & Airport Tariffs